 I remember when we took our son to his one-week checkup and, at the end of his appointment, his pediatrician told us that we could go ahead and start giving him tummy time every day.
 I knew what tummy time was (you put them on their tummy, duh!), but I didn’t really know what to do because he HATED being on his tummy.
 He has wanted to move ever since day one, and being on his tummy that early on just reminded him that he wasn’t yet old enough or strong enough to crawl.
 He would cry and squawk and moan, and it just didn’t seem like putting him flat on the ground was the right thing to do at that time.
 But I didn’t know what else to do.

-Then, when my son was two and a half months old, I started taking him to a parent/infant education class offered through our local community college.
-I am so thankful for everything I learned there, especially when it came to helping my little one actually enjoy tummy time!
+Then, when my son was two and a half months old, I started taking him to a parent/infant education class offered through our local community college taught by child development specialist Laura Sobell (learn more about Laura and her amazing work at calmbaby.com).
+I am so thankful for everything I learned in that class, especially when it came to helping my little one actually enjoy tummy time!
 Who would’ve thought?
-Much of what you will find below is from what I learned in that class, with additional details taken from my own experience.
+Some of what you will find below is inspired by what I learned in that class.
+However, the majority of the details and graded progression from beginning to end are taken from my own experience as both a parent and a therapist.

 Many sources I’ve read seem to recommend that parents try to give their babies about 30-60 minutes of tummy time each day, whether that’s in one chunk or spread throughout the day in much smaller portions.
 Pediatric physical therapist Wendi McKenna states that by about 3 months of age, babies should get at least 90 minutes a day of tummy time.
-That’s not very much time, if you think about it!
-However, rather than shooting for a concrete number of minutes spent forcing your baby to lie flat on the ground (which will likely end with crying and screaming, like it did with mine), your baby can instead proceed through the steps listed below in order to build up the strength and stamina she needs to be able to independently lie on her tummy and actually enjoy it!
+Research has shown that, at four months of age, babies who spend at least 80 minutes per day playing on their tummy while awake are able to more successfully reach motor milestones involving the prone, supine (laying on the back), and sitting positions than those who spend less time playing on their tummy.
+Although 80-90 minutes sounds like a lot, it’s really not very much time throughout the course of a day, if you think about it!
+However, rather than shooting for a concrete number of minutes spent forcing your baby to lie flat on the ground (which will likely end with crying and screaming, like it did with mine), your baby can instead proceed through the steps listed below in order to build up the strength and stamina needed to be able to independently lie on her tummy and actually enjoy it!

-Here is a general guideline: start each step a few times a day, a few minutes a day, building up to step seven.
+Here is a general guideline: start each step a few times a day, a few minutes a day, building up to the final step.

 Try not to let your baby cry during tummy time (though some grunting is normal when they are exerting themselves to try to “crawl” and move), and do your best to engage him by getting down to eye level and talking or singing to him.
 Always supervise your baby during tummy time to make sure he is secure and safe.
 And, as mentioned previously, take these “steps” as suggestions rather than rigid requirements…let your baby (and your intuition) be your guide.